RobertPTC/cud/README.md

 }
 ```

 Not too painful!
-Then, just call CUD.post(requestObj), CUD.put(requestObj), or CUD.del(requestObj).
-CUD will take care of the rest.
+Then, just call cudcache.post(requestObj), cudcache.put(requestObj), or cudcache.del(requestObj). cudcache will take care of the rest.

-You can call CUD.init(options) with an options object as well.
-Options available at the moment for configuring your instance of CUD:
+You can call cudcache.init(options) with an options object as well.
+Options available at the moment for configuring your instance of cudcache:

 Property name | Property type | Notes
 ------------- |  ------------- |  -----